 You're part of a de-cluttering process

-People unfollow people because they want to free up the amount of accounts they follow and have a more realistic and manageable feed.
+People unfollow people because they want to free up the number of accounts they follow and have a more realistic and manageable feed.
 Following too many people can make life impossible, particularly when you want to focus on a small selection of people and what they're up to.

 You're re-tweeting too much

-You're being too negative
+You're too negative

 You're tweeting too many quotes

-Something that's quite common on Twitter is people tweeting quotes.
-While the odd inspiring snippet here and there is welcome, too many will really annoy people.
+Something quite common on Twitter is people tweeting quotes.
+While the odd inspiring snippet here and there is welcome, too many will annoy people.
 Restrict yourself to one quote a day, if you really must.

 You're following someone others don't like